These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning cognitive or behavioral changes (ALS-FTD spectrum)

-Why: Some ALS patients develop frontotemporal dementia symptoms including personality change, disinhibition, or executive dysfunction.
+Some ALS patients develop frontotemporal dementia symptoms including personality change, disinhibition, or executive dysfunction.
 These may be separately ratable and affect SMC.

-Do this instead: If you or family members have noticed personality changes, memory issues, behavioral changes, or difficulty with planning and decision-making, report these to the examiner.
+Instead: If you or family members have noticed personality changes, memory issues, behavioral changes, or difficulty with planning and decision-making, report these to the examiner.
 Bring a family member or caregiver who can corroborate.

 Impact: Separately ratable cognitive complication; potential SMC for mental health sequelae